adnanafzal565/cloudbox/README.md

 ],
 ```

-Create a database named "cloud_box_free" in your phpMyAdmin.
+Create a database named "file_manager" in your phpMyAdmin.

 2. At root folder, run the following commands: